Councillor's 'disappointing' 43 per cent attendance record

 Fellow Richmond ward councillor Dana Wensley disputes this claim.

-"Every council meeting has the potential for a decision to be made," she said.
+"Every council meeting has the potential for a decision to be made."

 "Workshops are a very important part of council.
 We have devoted hours and hours to it.
 It's very frustrating from my point of view," she said.